Make your dining room -- or any room -- feel larger and brighter by decorating entire walls with framed mirrors and inexpensive mouldings.

 Use the same technique to cut, finish, and install any new or reused chair rail moulding between the vertical mouldings.
 Continue the chair rail around the rest of the room if you wish.

-Miter-cut the pine ply cap you'll use to the frame the mirrors, making both the sides and the tops/bottoms about 1/8" longer than the edges of the mirrors.
+Miter-cut the pine ply cap you'll use to the frame the mirrors, making both the sides and the tops/bottoms about 1/8 inch longer than the edges of the mirrors.
 Sand, prime, and paint the individual pieces, leaving bare wood on the miter cuts and where it touches the wall (not the mirrors).
 We matched the frame color to the wall but used a semigloss paint for the mouldings and flat paint for the wall.
 Let dry.

 Because all of the mirrors are the same size, save time by using stop blocks on your miter saw to first cut all of the pairs of frame tops/bottoms to the same length.
 Then reset the stop blocks to cut all the sides the same length.

 Using a level and pencil, mark the locations of the mirrors within each square bounded by mouldings.
-Temporarily nail a 1" x 2" scrap mirror rest to the wall with the top edge even with the bottom of the mirror position mark.
+Temporarily nail a 1-in x 2-in scrap mirror rest to the wall with the top edge even with the bottom of the mirror position mark.
 Following the manufacturer's instructions, apply mirror mastic to the back of a mirror.
 Rest it on the scrap, press it against the wall and hold it in place with painter's tape.
 After the adhesive sets, remove the mirror rest and repeat for the remaining mirrors.
 Then patch the nail holes where you nailed the rest.

 Apply two coats of flat paint to the walls, taking special care to cover any caulk around the mouldings without brushing any on the semigloss mouldings.